 To begin with, there is a list of basic requirements which all applicants, no matter the category, should meet.
 These conditions include:

-If you already have a job offer in Australia, you will apply for an Employer Sponsored Migration visa.
-Your prospective employer will probably apply for this visa on your behalf.
+If you already have a job offer in Australia, you will apply for an Employer Sponsored Migration visa your prospective employer will apply for this visa on your behalf.
 Types in this category include temporary and permanent visas.

-The most common temporary visa is the Business (Long Stay) Visa: employers use it to sponsor an overseas skilled worker for a maximum period of four years.
+The most common temporary visa is the Temporary Work (skilled) visa; employers use it to sponsor an overseas skilled worker for a maximum period of four years.
 This visa is tied to the employer who acts as a sponsor and to your general occupation, but not to one particular position within the company.

-If you possess skills currently in demand on the Australian labor market, you also need to pass a test by scoring a minimum number of points.
-Points are awarded based on the level of English language skills, specific work experience, or skills that your partner might bring to the country.
+If you possess skills that are currently in demand on the Australian labor market, you will also need to pass a test by scoring a minimum number of points.
+The points are awarded based on the level of English language skills, specific work experience, or other skills that your partner might bring to the country.